 This most female of networks runs a structurally very predictable and stable schedule.
 Most nights if you like what's on at 8pm, you'll like the whole evening, for they stack as heavily as virtually any network out there.
 Often, the same series title will run for an entire evening.
-The range of programming is very wide, with original series related to weddings taking up a lot of real estate (MY FAIR WEDDING, BRIDEZILLAS, I FOUND THE GOWN).
-In addition to a range of reality shows, the network also air a number of films each month that tend to rate well with viewers.
+The range of programming is very wide, with original series related to weddings taking up a lot of real estate (MY FAIR WEDDING, BRIDEZILLAS, AMAZING WEDDING CAKES).
+Off-network newsmagazine reversions are a popular staple, and THE LOCATOR, an original production aimed at finding and re-uniting family members lost to one another, remains a fairly strong performer.
 We'd be remiss if we didn't mention GOLDEN GIRLS.
 This sitcom antique, with its famous blue-haired ensemble cast, often gets more telecasts than any other title, and it has for years.

 Source: The Nielsen Company's National Television Audience Sample